You can read the other parts of Pieces of a Dream here:

 “I used to believe in things,” Louis said.
 “But it’s hard to go on believing when you’ve seen what I’ve seen.”

-“I don't doubt that's true,” Kadija said.
+“I don’t doubt that’s true,” Kadija said.
 “But you have to try.
-Maybe you can't be the person you wanted to be before, or believe in the things you believed back then.
+Maybe you can’t be the person you wanted to be before, or believe in the things you believed back then.
 But you can find a new dream.
-You're a good man, an honorable man.
-I see it in you.
-Your journey is just beginning, and you have far to go, I'm sure of it.”
+You’re an honorable man.
+I see it.
+Your journey is just beginning, and you have far to go, I’m sure of it.”

 From the grassy dome of Bernal Heights Park, Louis could see everything from Noe Valley to Berkeley.
-He could even see the Golden Gate Bridge in the far distance, glowing in the late morning sunshine.
+He could even see the Golden Gate Bridge in the far distance, shimmering in the haze of the late morning sunshine.
 The wind was gusting, carrying the scent of salt, and in spite of the sunlight that warmed the good side of his face, Louis was glad for his pea coat.
-A red-tailed hawk cruised by not twenty feet over Louis' head, circled the radio tower that topped the hill, and settled in one of the scattered trees around the tower.
+A red-tailed hawk cruised not twenty feet over Louis’ head, circled the radio tower that topped the hill, and settled in one of the scattered trees around the tower.

-The sun had already been up over Oakland by the time they'd gotten out of the hospital.
-Louis' shoulder had still been numb from the anesthetic.
-They'd both called in sick.
-Kadija was exhausted, but Louis had insisted on a quick detour to the hardware store in Emeryville, where he bought a high-security deadbolt and a few tools.
-Back at the apartment, Kadija had busied herself wiping the blood from the floor and picking up the mess, as Louis installed the deadbolt, being careful not to move his injured arm too much..
+The sun had already been up over Oakland by the time they’d gotten out of the hospital.
+Louis’ shoulder had still been numb from the anesthetic.
+They both called in sick.
+Kadija was exhausted, but Louis insisted on a quick detour to the hardware store in Emeryville, where he bought a high-security deadbolt and a few tools.
+Back at the apartment, Kadija busied herself wiping the blood from the floor and picking up the mess, as Louis installed the deadbolt, being careful not to move his injured arm too much.